 Stella Maris Hall houses COM's Office of the Deans, faculty and administrative offices, and a number of faculty research laboratories.

-The Campus Center serves both as a fitness facility and a student union with extensive hours.
-The Center houses weight machines and free weights and cardiovascular equipment including stair steppers, elliptical machines, exercise bikes, rowing machines and Nordic tracks.
+The Campus Center serves both as a fitness facility and a student union.
+The Center houses weight machines and free weights and cardiovascular equipment including stair steppers, elliptical machines, exercise bikes, rowing machines, and Nordic tracks.
 Other fitness facilities include a 6-lane, 25-yard swimming pool; hydro-spa; saunas; indoor track; racquetball court, and 12,000 sq. ft. of gymnasium space.
-A number of health and fitness programs are offered, as well as an extensive campus-wide intramural program for both medical and undergraduate students.
+A number of health and fitness programs are offered, as well as an extensive campus-wide intramural program.
 The Campus Bookstore, The Hang snack bar, and multipurpose rooms and art gallery space are located in the Campus Center as well.
 Outdoor facilities offer jogging and cross country trails, and outdoor volleyball and basketball courts.

 Student Health Care